Post

 This forces the model to pay 9x more attention to the minority GOF class, preventing it from being ignored.

-Challenge 4: Distributed Training on A100s
+Challenge 4 (Task B): Distributed Training on A100s

 To utilize 4x NVIDIA A100 GPUs, I used PyTorch’s DistributedDataParallel (DDP).